UsamaIsrarDev/learn-nextjs/README.md

 -css modules for component level .module.css
 -css global for app level global.css

-css global create a file _app.js only import global css in this file create a top level directory components and create a component layout.js styling tips
+-css global create a file _app.js inside pages or app directory only import global css in this file -components : create a top level directory components and create a component layout.js styling tips